Basic Syntax in R

 Data Types in R Programming

-The fundamental/atomic data types in R programming are as follows:
+The fundamental or atomic data types in R Programming are as follows:

-Elements of these R programming data types are often combined to form data structures.
+Elements of these R programming data types are often combined to form data structures in R.

 Visit our R programming Community to get answers to all your queries!